fmerg/pymerkle/README.md

 method for further insight.

-_Note_: Due to the binary balanced structure of the present implementation, the consistency-proof algorithm significantly deviates from that exposed in [RFC 6912](https://tools.ietf.org/html/rfc6962#section-2.1.2)
+_Note_: Due to the binary balanced structure of the present implementation, the consistency proof algorithm significantly deviates from that exposed in [RFC 6912](https://tools.ietf.org/html/rfc6962#section-2.1.2)